-Qualified Employees.
-Crew staffing levels shall be determined by the (a) Appointing Authority.
+(a) Qualified Employees.
+Crew staffing levels shall be determined by the

+Appointing Authority.
 Crews shall consist of only Utility Operations Leadworkers, Utility Operators, or Utility Operations Employees who have completed the Water & Gas Maintenance Apprenticeship Program or the Utility Operator Apprenticeship Program.
 This duty will commence at 7:30 AM on Monday of the assigned week and continue until 7:30 AM of the following Monday.
 For weeks where Monday is considered a holiday, duty from the previous week will continue until 7:30 AM of the following Tuesday.
 During this period, the crew shall be scheduled to work their regular day Shift hours from Monday through Friday and, in addition, they shall remain on call and be immediately available for any emergency work during all non-work hours of their standby duty Assignment.
 When Employees are called out on standby, they shall notify the dispatcher to clock them in and out.
 Standby leadworkers shall be the first contact for after hours calls for all four utilities (sewer, stormwater, water, and gas).
-Employees will be scheduled and compensated on holidays the same as Saturdays and Sundays.
+Employees who are on standby duty shall be compensated pursuant to Article 18.3(a).